hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Nordopolica, head towards the entrance to the Colosseum (Truth Of Ruin's Gate Final Part)
 - [ ] In Nordopolica, head towards the Arena and speak with Natts (After The Death Of Belius)
 - [ ] In Nordopolica, the Arena is now open.
 Clear 30 Man, 50 Man and 80 Man Melee for now (Arena Part 1)
-- [ ] In Nordopolica, if you have cooked 600 times and Patty has three recipes MASTER, talk to the person to the right of the Shop (PS3 and Definitive Edition)
+- [ ] In Nordopolica, if you have cooked 600 times and Patty has three recipes MASTERED, talk to the person to the right of the Shop (PS3 and Definitive Edition)
 - [ ] In Ehmead Hill, go toward the grave on the cliff to find Duke (Elucifer's Grave Final Part)
 - [ ] Enter Ehmead Hill from the western entrance/exit.
 Go north, east and north to get the Fire Lilly (Avenging Soldiers Part 1)
 - [ ] Enter Ehmead Hill from the eastern entrance/exit.
 Go toward the Blastia that is blocking the main road.
 Head to Aspio and check the bookshelf in the library for __Hermes' Notes__.
 Go to Capua Torim and rest at the Inn to learn Negative Gate.
 If you are to do this later in the game, you can get Hermes Memo from a Mage in the Inn of Capua Torim (Study Of Hermes Part 1)